-Probably the most frequent assumption of sexual orientation is that persons can respond erotically to beauty in either sex.
+Probably the most frequent assumption about sexual orientation, at least by ancient Greek authors, is that persons can respond erotically to beauty in either sex.
 Diogenes Laeurtius, for example, wrote of Alcibiades, the Athenian general and politician of the 5th century B.C., “in his adolescence he drew away the husbands from their wives, and as a young man the wives from their husbands.”
 (Quoted in Greenberg, 1988, 144) Some persons were noted for their exclusive interests in persons of one gender.
 For example, Alexander the Great and the founder of Stoicism, Zeno of Citium, were known for their exclusive interest in boys and other men.
 Such persons, however, are generally portrayed as the exception.
-Furthermore, the issue of what gender one is attracted to is seen as an issue of taste or preference, rather than as a moral issue.
-A character in Plutarch's Erotikos (Dialogue on Love) argues that “the noble lover of beauty engages in love wherever he sees excellence and splendid natural endowment without regard for any difference in physiological detail.”
-(Ibid., 146) Gender just becomes irrelevant “detail” and instead the excellence in character and beauty is what is most important.
+Furthermore, the issue of what biological sex one is attracted to is seen as an issue of taste or preference, rather than as a moral issue.
+A character in Plutarch’s Erotikos (Dialogue on Love) argues that “the noble lover of beauty engages in love wherever he sees excellence and splendid natural endowment without regard for any difference in physiological detail” (ibid., 146).
+Gender just becomes irrelevant “detail” and instead the excellence in character and beauty is what is most important.

-Ancient Rome had many parallels in its understanding of same-sex attraction, and sexual issues more generally, to ancient Greece.
+Ancient Rome had many parallels to ancient Greece in its understanding of same-sex attraction, and sexual issues more generally.
 This is especially true under the Republic.
 Yet under the Empire, Roman society slowly became more negative in its views towards sexuality, probably due to social and economic turmoil, even before Christianity became influential.

 Exactly what attitude the New Testament has towards sexuality in general, and same-sex attraction in particular, is a matter of sharp debate.
 John Boswell argues, in his fascinating Christianity, Social Tolerance, and Homosexuality, that many passages taken today as condemnations of homosexuality are more concerned with prostitution, or where same-sex acts are described as “unnatural” the meaning is more akin to ‘out of the ordinary’ rather than as immoral (Boswell, 1980, ch.4; see also Boswell, 1994).
-Yet others have criticized, sometimes persuasively, Boswell's scholarship (see Greenberg, 1988, ch.5).
+Yet others have criticized, sometimes persuasively, Boswell’s scholarship, arguing that the conventional contemporary reading is more plausible (see Greenberg, 1988, ch.5).
 What is clear, however, is that while condemnation of same-sex attraction is marginal to the Gospels and only an intermittent focus in the rest of the New Testament, early Christian church fathers were much more outspoken.
 In their writings there is a horror at any sort of sex, but in a few generations these views eased, in part due no doubt to practical concerns of recruiting converts.
-By the fourth and fifth centuries the mainstream Christian view allowed for procreative sex.
+By the fourth and fifth centuries the mainstream Christian view allowed only for procreative sex.

 In the 18th and 19th centuries an overtly theological framework no longer dominated the discourse about same-sex attraction.
 Instead, secular arguments and interpretations became increasingly common.
 Probably the most important secular domain for discussions of homosexuality was in medicine, including psychology.
 This discourse, in turn, linked up with considerations about the state and its need for a growing population, good soldiers, and intact families marked by clearly defined gender roles.
 Doctors were called in by courts to examine sex crime defendants (Foucault, 1980; Greenberg, 1988).
 At the same time, the dramatic increase in school attendance rates and the average length of time spent in school, reduced transgenerational contact, and hence also the frequency of transgenerational sex.
 Same-sex relations between persons of roughly the same age became the norm.